 Let’s take a closer look at defining the characteristics of authoritative parents:

-• Give Freedom, but Monitor- Authoritative parents give their child freedom to make decisions and learn from their mistakes, but they also monitor their actions and intervene when necessary.
+- Give Freedom, but Monitor- Authoritative parents give their children the freedom to make decisions and learn from their mistakes, but they also monitor their actions and intervene when necessary.
 This approach helps build their child’s independence and responsibility while providing a safety net.

 Authoritative parenting is a proven approach that helps children become successful and happy adults.
 Parents can create a positive and nurturing environment for their children to grow and thrive by being demanding yet responsive, communicative, supportive, and loving.